plentymarkets/terra-lint-rules/README.md

 # terra-lint-rules
-A set of custom eslint rules for static code analysis of Angular/TypeScript projects.
+A recommended set of eslint rules for static code analysis of Angular/TypeScript projects.